List of Madagascar (franchise) characters: Alex

-Alex (born Alakay) is a male African lion.
-He is best friends with Marty the Zebra (Chris Rock).
-He is used to the life of comfort in the zoo but learns to adapt to the wild.
-He's smart, quick thinking and fast on his feet.
-He is a dancer by nature, often impressing others with his aerobatic feats.
+Alex (born Alakay) is a male, happy-go-lucky African lion who is best friends with Marty (voiced by Chris Rock).
+He is the star attraction at zoo but learns to adapt to the wild.
+A dancer by nature, Alex often impresses others with his aerobatic feats.
 He does tend to be a little self-absorbed, often not seeing the problems of others above his own.